What they are and how to use them

 These videos, simulations, readings, etc. can be built into an interest-based collection or “playlist” for the student to explore at their own pace.
 Gooru is a good example of a searchable repository of open educational resources.

 How are they being used in Vermont?

 Dan French, the superintendent of the Bennington Rutland Supervisory Union here in Vermont, presented Using Open Education Resources: An Introduction to Gooru Learning at VTFest recently.
 Among his points as he laid out the rationale for OER adoption is their ability to support personalized, independent student learning.
 He demonstrated the use of Gooru for this purpose by creating a Gooru playlist for participants to explore.

 There exist a slew of other OER sites that function like Gooru to include OER Commons, OpenEd, CK-12, and others.
-Check out Laura Devaney’s 15 OER tools for Educators and see what a search in OER Commons and OpenEd looks like below:

 How to get started with Open Educational Resources